 I am happy to work with students with additional needs - do please contact me to discuss your requirements.

 Study of music theory alongside instrumental learning is important and is part of each lesson.
-When students are ready, they study music theory, often using the ABRSM theory syllabus for grades 1-5.
+When students are ready, they study music theory, often using the Trinity theory syllabus.
 Where possible I teach theory in small groups.

 Working with Adults